Fa-ridah/PlanEdge-Landing-Page-Design/README.md

-# PlanEdge — Landing Page Design
+# PlanEdge — Complete Website

 This repository contains the Figma-based design for **PlanEdge**, including interface layouts, design systems, and visual assets for the landing page.